FourthState/plasma-mvp-sidechain/docs/architecure/store.md

 # Store Design #

-The store package provides the backend to storage of all information necessary for the sidechain to function.
+The store package provides the backend storage for all information necessary for the sidechain to function.
 There are 2 stores, the block store and output store.

 ## Block Store ##